Grant-Weaver-31/Grant-Weaver-31/README.md

 I'm a Data Analyst
 ------------------

 I am someone who enjoys telling a compelling story with data.
-You can see my different projects in the data analytics field while using Python, R and SQL.
+You can see my different projects in the data analytics field while using Python, R, Excel and SQL.
 Feel free to look at my different repos to see what kind of projects I've completed.

 * 🌍  I'm based in the Greater Boston Massachusetts Area
 * 🖥️  See my portfolio at [My Personal Website](https://Grant-Weaver-31.github.io/website/)